-FAQ: Employer Contribution Rates for Fiscal Years 2024 and 2025
+FAQ: Employer Contribution Rates for Fiscal Years 2026 and 2027

-Here are answers to some common questions that participating employers may have concerning New Hampshire Retirement System employer contribution rates for fiscal years 2024 and 2025.
-Click here for a printable PDF version of this FAQ.
+Here are answers to some common questions that participating employers may have concerning New Hampshire Retirement System employer contribution rates for fiscal years (FY) 2026 and 2027.

 Why are the employer rates changing?